Akatsyk/uwu.beta/README.md

 ## how to compile

-- please check "help.txt" for compiling this project correctly!:)
+- please check "help.txt" to compile this project correctly